-• Annual VOC/NOx/PM/SO2 Emissions in Tons - After the total annual emissions for each of the four pollutants (as specified in Section 4.0 of this manual) have been calculated, round that figure for each pollutant off to the nearest ton (i.e. 100.4 tons would be rounded down to 100 tons, 100.5 tons would be rounded up to 101 tons) and enter the results in the appropriate boxes.
+• Annual VOC/NOx/PM/SO2 Emissions in Tons - After the total annual emissions for each of the four pollutants (as specified in Section 3.0 of this manual) have been calculated, round that figure for each pollutant off to the nearest ton (i.e. 100.4 tons would be rounded down to 100 tons, 100.5 tons would be rounded up to 101 tons) and enter the results in the appropriate boxes.
 If the amount calculated for any pollutant is greater than 4000 tons, enter 4000 in the box for that pollutant.
-If a particular pollutant is not emitted from a stationary source or if all emissions of a pollutant are exempt from fee calculations (as defined in Section 4.1.7 of this manual) enter 0 in the block for that pollutant.
+Note that even if the calculated emissions for a particular pollutant is less than the threshold level listed in Section 3.16, the emissions of that pollutant should still be reported in this block.
+If a particular pollutant is not emitted from a stationary source or if all emissions of a pollutant are exempt from fee calculations (as defined in Section 3.17 of this manual) enter 0 in the block for that pollutant.